 All of these activities were initially carried out by the bobbin lacemakers of Northamptonshire, Bedfordshire and Buckinghamshire.
 However, when Nottingham became the centre for machine made lace, they adopted the day and many of the traditions as their own.
 A lot of the finishing tasks of this lace industry were done by outworkers in their own homes; on dark winter days they, like the bobbin lacemakers, would have to light their work.
 The Nottingham framework knitters had already used candle blocks and globes for this purpose, so it is highly likely that this method was also used by workers in this new industry.

-The Cattern Cakes which were on offer this Steaming Sunday had many of the ingredients used in much earlier Tudor times – ground almonds, cinnamon and Caraway seeds.
+The Cattern Cakes on offer at the museum had many of the ingredients used in much earlier Tudor times – ground almonds, cinnamon and Caraway seeds.
 The way these were made also gives a nod to St Catherine’s emblem – a wheel.
-So if there were any lacemakers among our visitors then it could truly be said that by sampling these cakes, they were continuing a long tradition of ‘Keeping Cattern’.
+So, any lacemakers among our visitors sampling these cakes are continuing a long tradition of ‘Keeping Cattern’.

 So now onto the dish itself.
 Remember the word cake does not have the same meaning as that of today.
 Cake could be to do with size as well as shape.
 This is actually more like a biscuit or cookie.
 For anyone wishing to make these there are some notes at the end of the recipe which might be helpful.